Email:

 Biography:

-He has a distinguished peer-reviewed publication record, with 3 ESI Highly-Cited/Hot papers and an H-index of 15.
-He won many prestigious scholarships and prizes, including the Chung-Hua Wu Outstanding Graduate Prize, the highest domestic honour in this major with 9 students awarded in China in 2020.
-He was granted the International Postdoctral Exchange Fellowship from China Postdoctoral Council, which is awarded to 100 researchers for all disciplines.
+He has a distinguished peer-reviewed publication record, with 3 ESI Highly-Cited/Hot papers and an h-index of 15.
+He won many prestigious scholarships and prizes, including the HiWin Doctoral Dissertation Award, the most prestigious prize for PhD graduates in all Mechanical Engineering subjects across Mainland China, Taiwan, HK and Macao, and the Chung-Hua Wu Outstanding Graduate Prize, the highest domestic honour in this major with 9 students awarded in China.
+He has been named as a Finalist in the Young Professionals Green Energy Awards 2024, which is set by Scottish Renewables to reward the next generation of leaders in renewables.

 Academic Qualifications: